TPWA NCT Branch Scholarship Program (Click to open PDF version)

-The North Central Texas Branch Chapter Scholarship Program contains three (3) categories in which scholarships will be awarded:
+The North Central Texas Branch Scholarship Program offers three (3) categories in which scholarships may be awarded:

 1. PRACTITIONERS: Awarded to a full time employee who is continuing an academic program towards enhancing their professional development for public works employment opportunities or advancement.
 The person must be currently employed in a Public Works related field, be a member of the APWA, or employed by a professional who is a member, or an agency or company that has a group membership, be recommended by their supervisor, and not have won a similar award in the last two years.

-The actual number of scholarships awarded each year is contingent upon available funds, and will be determined by the North Central Texas Branch Board of Directors.
+The actual number of scholarships awarded each year is contingent upon available funds, and will be determined by the North Central Texas Branch Executive Committee on an annual basis.

-The North Central Texas Branch Board of Directors will determine the number and amount of scholarships for Practitioners based on available funds.
+The North Central Texas Branch Executive Committee will determine the number and amount of scholarships for Practitioners based on available funds.
 Practitioner awarded funds shall be used for professional development and technical craft training related to the public works field.

-July 2 Complete applications and information should be postmarked or delivered
+May 10th Complete applications and information must be postmarked or delivered

-Early July The Scholarship Committee will send letters acknowledging the receipt of the application
+Early July The Scholarship Committee will acknowledge receipt of applications by email

 August Winners attend the meeting of the North Central Texas Branch and receive recognition of the award

-Undergraduate and Graduate Program applications will be evaluated by the Scholarship Committee based on the applicants answer to the essay question, public works orientation in classes, professional society involvement, recommendation letters, application organization, and other criteria determined necessary for a thorough review.
+Undergraduate and Graduate Program applications will be evaluated by the Scholarship Committee based on the applicants answer to the essay question(s), public works orientation in classes, professional society involvement, and application organization.
 The Scholarship Committee will recommend award recipients to the North Central Texas Branch Executive Committee who will make the final decision.